ThinkingBeyond/BeyondQuantum-2026/Amariah Brathwaite and Cristian Echeverri Valencia and Dakshan Balaramesh/README.md

 ![BeyondQuantum Banner for Research Projects](../BeyondQuantum_Banner_Research_Projects_2026.png)

 # Qubit Manipulation in Quantum Circuits - Implementing Deutsch and Deutsch-Jozsa Algorithm for 2- and 3- and 4-Qubit Systems
+The following project is done by Amariah Brathwaite, Cristian Echeverri Valencia and Dakshan Balaramesh; mentored by Mr. Axel Karger.
+This project explores Qubit Manipulation, specifically using the Deutsch and Deutsch-Jozsa Algorithms.
 ## Overview

+Quantum Computing employs several algorithms, two of which are the Deutsch and Deutsch-Josza Algorithms

 There are only four possible functions of the form $$f: \{0,1\}\rightarrow \{0,1\}$$, which are the following: